Need a library card?

 Place a Hold

 • You may request items yourself, from the Online Catalog Log in with your library card and password.
 Search for the title, click the “Place Hold” link.
-Some rental dvds are not available.
-If you need to request a specific magazine issue, please contact the reference desk at the library.
+If you need to request a specific magazine issue, please contact the Circulation desk at the library.

 • You may request an item at the Circulation Desk when you are in the library.